sklal/Churn-Prediction/README.md

 # Churning

-The project seeks to find the factors responsible for churn rate in banking customers
+The project seeks to predict the propensity of banking customers to churn andfind the factors responsible for it.